Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 If you're weighing assisted living vs. a nursing home in Georgia for a parent, the choice turns on two things: the level of care they need, and who's going to pay for it.

-The choice between assisted living and memory care in Idaho comes down to one question about your parent's safety with dementia.
+For a parent with dementia in Idaho, choosing between assisted living and memory care comes down to one question about safety.

 If you're weighing assisted living against memory care for a parent losing their memory, the choice turns on how much their thinking has changed, not how much daily help they need.